Skip to main content

 (nil?
 0)

-Predicates are functions that return true or false.
+Predicates return true or false.
 By convention, their names end with ?.

 Learn more: Basic Types